TheVirtuoid/FunWithJavaScript-Public/games/snake/snake-base/Segment/Segment.design.md

    1. `speed` (Number) - speed of the segment.
 Default 1
 2. `changeDirection(newDirection)` - changes the direction of the segment.
    1. `newDirection` (Vector) - new direction of the segment.
 Required
+3. `getProjectedPosition(speed)` - returns the expected position based upon speed
+   1. `speed` (Number) - the speed of the segment.
+Default 1